d1manson/waveform/README.md

 #### Quickstart
 **Loading the data.** Open your operating system's file explorer and drag all the files you want into the GUI.
 They will automatically be organised in the file panel on the left.
 Click on a given experiment to activate it.
 You switch tetrodes by selecting one of the numbered buttons to the right of the word "tetrode" at the top of the file panel.
 If you have multiple cuts on a given tetrode you can switch cuts by clicking on the cut's name.
+By default the most recently modified cut file will be used.

 **Viewing the data.**
-You can select to view a single channel, ratemap, or temporal autocorrelogram by clicking the relevant button in the button panel.
+You can select to view a single channel, ratemap, or temporal autocorrelogram by clicking the relevant button in the main toolbar.
 Hold down shift to select multiple views.

 **Merge groups.** You can drag a tile onto another tile in order to merge two groups together.